Volcandrabuzz/Talebox-ICP/README.md

 # Usage

-* Visit TaleBlox in your web browser and securely sign in using Internet Identity to access the platform.
+* Visit TaleBox in your web browser and securely sign in using Internet Identity to access the platform.
 * Click "Create Story" to start crafting your narratives.
 Utilize AI-enhanced prompts and editing tools to shape your stories.
 * Explore the "Generate NFT Art" feature to automatically transform your stories into visually stunning NFT artworks, powered by Leonardo AI.
 * To incentivize content creators, mint NFT tokens linked to their stories by selecting "Mint NFT."
 This process celebrates and rewards authors.